 Refrigerate them for at least 4 hours, best over night.
 Reuse the liquid up to 4 times, Adjust vinegar and salt each time if needed.

-VINEGARS : I get this question a lot so I wanted address it here, I would NOT recommend apple cider or white vinegar.
+VINEGARS : Make sure your rice vinegar DOES NOT have any SUGAR.
+It will change the flavor.
+I would NOT recommend apple cider or white vinegar.
 They are just not the perfect fit for this pickling liquid.
-I've tried them with both and didn't like them, it over powers the flavor too much, so you won't the intended flavor that I have for this recipe.
+I've tried them with both and didn't like them, it overpowers the flavor too much, so you won't the intended flavor that I have for this recipe.